JU1N-CPA/back_planets_sw/README.md

 5. CI/CD for easy deployment
 6. loggers and error handler properly

 Note: These are thoughts to improve and create a robust applications.
 However, it is essential to analyse the business perspective before implement any of those tools.

+IMPORTANT: If you want to run the app using Docker, go to step 7
 ---

 ## Table of Contents